How to Design a Book Cover and Abstract Letters with Dynamic Symmetry

 Today we are going to be looking at how to use dynamic symmetry to create a unique book cover and abstract letters.
 It’s something a bit different, which is great because it shows how these design techniques and dynamic symmetry can be used in any visual art, especially graphic design.
 Aside from the “behind the scenes” examples, I’ve also created a video to show you exactly how I created the abstract lettering, why I designed it this way, and what inspired me.
 Let’s get into it!

-Inspired by A Master Painter
+A Master Painter Inspired by

 Most of you may have noticed that there’s a lack of authentic, endearing, hand-crafted things out in the world that we can readily enjoy.
 This was one of the qualities that I wanted to infuse within the new dynamic symmetry book, and it was inspired by Henri Cartier-Bresson’s book called “The Decisive Moment.”